cclint/Conway-C/README.md

 # AdvanceLabClub
-In honor of John Conway , an implementation Conway's Game of Life in C
+In honor of John Conway , we implement Conway's Game of Life in C